Congress to vote Thursday for funding bill to avoid government shutdown

-WASHINGTON (Reuters) - Republican leaders in the U.S. Congress stepped up their efforts to pass a temporary extension in funding government operations and avert a shutdown, scheduling a vote on the measure for later Thursday.
+WASHINGTON (Reuters) - Republican leaders in the U.S. Congress intensified efforts to pass a temporary extension in funding government operations and avert a shutdown, scheduling a vote on the measure for later Thursday.

 For months, the Republican-controlled Congress has been struggling to fund the government, which is now operating on its third temporary funding extension since the 2018 fiscal year began on Oct.
 1.

+A vote on the bill is expected after 2:30 p.m.
+EST (1930 GMT), House Republican Majority Leader Kevin McCarthy said.

-Democrats insist that a long-term spending bill covering “Dreamers,” illegal immigrants brought to the country as children, who were protected from deportation by former President Barack Obama’s Deferred Action for Childhood Arrivals (DACA) program.
+Democrats insist that a long-term spending bill include a measure covering “Dreamers,” illegal immigrants brought to the country as children who were protected from deportation by former President Barack Obama’s Deferred Action for Childhood Arrivals (DACA) program.

 Republican President Donald Trump ordered DACA to end in March and asked Congress to come up with a legislative fix.
 But bipartisan congressional negotiations with the White House faltered last week, prompting Republican leaders to begin pushing for the passage of a stopgap measure to fund the government through Feb.
 16.